rom3r4/drupal-contentbuilder/README.md

 Installation
 --

-    This project is part of the project https://github.com/julianromerajuarez/drupal-voa3rinstaller refer to if for installation instructions
+    This project is part of the project [newVOA3R installer](]https://github.com/julianromerajuarez/drupal-voa3rinstaller) refer to it for installation instructions